ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

 WionagaSr"13 TtollowJ ' \* Sametarget, pushed back 8 P
 \* \e target is

-Of their Movem  ne square Player has no [m]
+Of their Movem  ne square Player has no m
-A"Wance' 'f this left to perf Movement Allowance toy must p a second Block action Cannot Rush t0 d0 50■ lfthey
+A"Wance' 'f this left to perf Movement Allowance toy must p a second Block action Cannot Rush t0 d0 50 lfthey

-Secnd [Biocl] 6y cannt perform a action.
+Secnd Biocl 6y cannt perform a action.

 in Nte that if